Kirchhoff-/Android-Interview-Questions/README.md

 Total number of questions: 326

+## Discussions
+The [Discussions](https://github.com/Kirchhoff-/Android-Interview-Questions/discussions) section also works.
+It contains questions where your opinion would be interesting to know.

 ## Contributing
 Pull Request are highly appreciated.
 Feel free to create a pull request if you find any mistakes or have better answers.
 Thanks a lot, and hope this is useful.